Neelum District: Languages

 The third-largest ethnic, though not linguistic, group are the Gujjars, whose villages are scattered throughout the valley.
 Most of them have switched to Hindko, but a few communities continue using the Gujari language at home.
 Gujari is more consistently maintained among the Bakarwal, who travel into the valley (and beyond, into Gilgit-Baltistan) with their herds in the summer and who spend the winters in the lower parts of Azad Kashmir and in Punjab.

 In the upper end of the valley, there are two distinct communities speaking two different varieties of Shina (locally sometimes called Dardi).
 One of them is found at Taobutt and the nearby village of Karimabad (formerly known as Sutti) near the border with India.
 Its speakers claim that their variety of Shina is close to the one spoken further up the valley in Indian Gurez.
 The community is bilingual in Kashmiri and is culturally closer to the neighbouring Kashmiri communities than to the other Shina group, who inhabit the large village of Phulwei 35 km downstream.
 The Shina people of Phullwei claim to have originally come from Nait near Chilas in Gilgit-Baltistan.

 A Pashto dialect is spoken in two villages (Dhaki and Changnar) that are situated on the Line of Control.
 Because of cross-border firing since the early 1990s, there has been large-scale migration away from these villages.
 The local dialect is not completely intelligible with the ones spoken in the rest of Pakistan.

 One language that is unique to the Neelum Valley is the endangered Kundal Shahi.
 It is spoken by some of the inhabitants of the Kundal Shahi village near Athmuqam.

 Additionally, Urdu is spoken by the formally educated and, like English, is used as a medium of instruction in schools.

-Education

-According to Pakistan District Education Ranking 2017, a report released by Alif Ailaan, the district of Neelum stands at number 58 nationally in the ranking related to education, with an education score of 60.87.
-The Neelum District is lowest-ranked district in all of Azad Kashmir.